-Opportunity Grants: Up to $1,500 in additional funds are available for opportunity grants for artists who belong to demographics underrepresented in the public art realm, including women, nonbinary individuals, artists who are Black, Indigenous or people of color; and artists with disabilities.
+Opportunity Grants: Up to $1,500 in additional funds are available for opportunity grants for artists who belong to demographics underrepresented in the public art realm including, but not exclusive to, women, nonbinary individuals, artists who are Black, Indigenous or people of color; and artists with disabilities.
 Funds are intended to defray fabrication and transportation costs.
 If you are interested in receiving AOTS opportunity grant funds, please state your grounds for eligibility in your artist’s statement and describe how funds will be used.

 - March 12, 2021: Selection notification to artists